Inside: A collection of resources for creating a Dolores Huerta lesson plan or biography.

 - Quotes from Dolores Huerta

 Huerta was born April 10, 1930.
-She grew up in mainly in California, among farming communities.
-She was mainly raised by her grandfather and her mother.
+Her parents divorced when she was young, and Huerta was mainly raised by her grandfather and her mother in California.

-Huerta fought on behalf of workers for grape growers and later organized a national lettuce boycott in the 70’s, which helped bring about the 1975 Agricultural Labor Relations Act.
-She is famous for the phrase “Sí se puede” (“yes we can”), and continued fighting for workers until now.
+She is famous for the phrase “Sí se puede” (“yes we can”), and has continued fighting for workers until now, through United Farm Workers.
 In 1988, she even suffered a severe police beating and successfully sued the city of San Francisco.

-She continued her work well into the 2000’s and received the Presidential Medal of Freedom in 2012 from President Obama.
+Huerta continued her work well into the 2000’s and received the Presidential Medal of Freedom in 2012 from President Obama.
+She was the first Latina inducted into the National Women’s Hall of Fame, and has received numerous awards and honorary doctorates.

-Dolores Huerta was married twice and divorced twice, and had five children with her second husband.
+Dolores Huerta was married twice and divorced twice, and has eleven total children.

 Dolores Huerta Awards: